-Selling a small business means income, and income means income taxes.
-But the way you structure the deal can make a major difference in how much of the sale price goes to taxes, and how much stays with you.
-Here’s what you need to know about the tax implications of selling a small business.
+Selling a small business means income, and income means taxes.
+But the way you structure the deal can make a major difference on how much of the sale price goes to taxes and how much stays with you.
+This includes the structure of the sale, in what arrangement the small business currently exists, whether the sale is all-cash or payment-based and more.
+If you have questions about this complex financial situation, consider speaking with a financial advisor.

 The tax side of selling a small business has many moving parts, and as the seller, you’ll have a lot of decisions to make.
 However, some of those choices are restricted by the Internal Revenue Service.
 Other decisions will be negotiated by the buyer, since their interests can ran counter to the seller’s.